Skip to content

 Expressions#

-Expressions allow you to set node parameters dynamically based on data from:
+Expressions are a powerful feature implemented in all n8n nodes.
+They allow node parameters to be set dynamically based on data from:

 • The workflow